 Regardless, there are appropriate ways to access a person's email address that won't make your skin crawl.

-1. View the “Contact Us” page
+1. View the "Contact Us" page of their company website.

 Every company has a "Contact Us" page.
 Use the contact information listed there to call the company directly or send an exploratory email to their main mailbox.
 With either approach, try a message that goes something like this: